docutils/docutils/prest/doc/src/prest_extend.rst

     to the parent's contents.
   *``$source``*:
     A string indicating the source for the directive.
-If you call `RST::Paragraphs`_ to parse reStructuredText recursively, you
+If you call `Text::Restructured::Paragraphs`_ to parse reStructuredText
-    should supply it a source like "$name directive at $source, line $lineno".
+    recursively, you should supply it a source like "$name directive at $source, line $lineno".
   *``$lineno``*:
     The line number indicating where in the source this directive appears.
   *``$dtext``*:
-    The directive text in a format suitable for parsing by `RST::Directive::parse_directive`_.
-It consists of only the
+    The directive text in a format suitable for parsing by `Text::Restructured::Directive::parse_directive`_.
+It consists of
-    arguments, options, and content sections.
+    only the arguments, options, and content sections.
   *``$lit``*:
     The complete literal text of the explicit markup containing the directive.
 Used for generating error messages.

-.. _`RST::Paragraphs`: prest_internals.html#rstparagraphs
-.. _`RST::Directive::parse_directive`:
-   prest_internals.html#rstdirectiveparse-directive

 The directive's routine will return any DOM objects representing system messages.
-It will also likely produce side-effects by appending new DOM objects to the parent object's contents.
+It will also likely produce side-effects by appending new DOM objects to the parent object's contents, at least if there were no errors detected by the directive.

-The first thing the directive's routine will usually do is to call `RST::Directive::parse_directive`_ as follows:
+The first thing the directive's routine will usually do is to call `Text::Restructured::Directive::parse_directive`_ as follows:

-.. system:: grep parse_directive .\./.\./bin/Directive/if.pm
+.. system:: grep parse_directive .\./.\./blib/lib/Text/Restructured/Directive/if.pm
    :literal:

-It is recommended that if the directive encounters any parse errors (wrong number of arguments, does/does not contain content, etc.), that it return a system_message DOM object formatted with `RST::Directive::system_message`_ to label the message as having come from the specific directive.
+It is recommended that if the directive encounters any parse errors (wrong number of arguments, does/does not contain content, etc.), that it return a ``system_message`` DOM object formatted with `Text::Restructured::Directive::system_msg`_ to label the message as having come from the specific directive.

-.. _`RST::Directive::system_message`:
-   prest_internals.html#rstdirectivesystem-message

 It is also up to the package to provide the documentation that appears when the user runs ``prest -h``.
 Any comment in the perl module within